-To simply put, if you subscribe shares and become an individual shareholder of a Vietnam JSC, you would not experience any loss which surpasses your contributed amount when registering the company.
+Simply put, if you subscribe to shares and become an individual shareholder of a Vietnam JSC, you would not experience any loss which surpasses your contributed amount when registering the company.

 A joint stock company, by contrast, is much more flexible in terms of how to increase the charter capital of the company.
 In particular, JSCs are allowed to issue different types of shares to raise capital under Vietnam laws and regulations.
 Some common examples of such methods include:

 - Sales of shares to non-shareholders;

 - Issuance of shares to the public or on the stock market;